nyorain/vpp/README.md

 std::uint8_t& data = work4->data();
 `````````````````

-Note that here again will usually just one batch of work (commandBuffers) be submitted to the vulkan
+Note that here again will usually just one batch of work (CommandBuffers) be submitted to the
-device which may bring huge performance gains since this is consideresd a heavy operation.
+vulkan device which may bring huge performance gains since this is considered a heavy operation.

-All the examples here are using the highest level of abstraction of vpp (vpp in NOT an engine, so there
+All the examples here are using the highest level of abstraction of vpp (vpp in
-will be no abstraction like Mesh, Material or Camera), but the api can also be accessed on a lower
+NOT an engine, so there will be no abstraction like Mesh, Material or Camera), but the api
-level of abstraction using e.g. the DeviceMemory, SubmitManager, Device or SwapChain.
+can also be accessed on a lower level of abstraction using e.g. the DeviceMemory,
+SubmitManager, Device or SwapChain.

 ## Building